pulumi/pulumi/docs/design/packages.md

 `https://github.com/aws/s3/Bucket` refers to the `Bucket` class exported from the `aws/s3` module (itself exported from the `aws` package).
 The URLs are present so that package managers can download dependencies appropriately.

-Each NutPack contains a concrete list of module dependencies.
+Each CocoPack contains a concrete list of module dependencies.
 For example:

     dependencies:
         - https://cocohub.com/aws#^1.0.6
         - https://cocohub.com/github#~1.5.2

-Now, throughout the rest of the NutPack, any symbol tokens prefixed with `https://cocohub.com/aws` and `https://cocohub.com/github` will be resolved to the artifacts exported by the repsective packages.
+Now, throughout the rest of the CocoPack, any symbol tokens prefixed with `https://cocohub.com/aws` and `https://cocohub.com/github` will be resolved to the artifacts exported by the repsective packages.
 Note that dependencies are required to be acyclic.